 IP TAKE: There are plenty of agro funders in the global development space.
 However, Mosaic is one of the very few that accepts unsolicited applications.
 This makes it a great resource for smaller organizations fighting to get agriculture-related grant money.
 Potential grantees should note that Mosaic’s agro support exclusively benefits smallholder farmers.

-PROFILE: Based in Minnesota, the Mosaic Foundation is the philanthropic arm of Mosaic, a fertilizer company.
+PROFILE: Based in Minnesota, the Mosaic Foundation is the philanthropic arm of the fertilizer company Mosaic.
 The Mosaic company was created through a merger between IMC Global and Cargill Inc.’s crop nutrition division.
 Mosaic then agreed to repurchase over 43 million Class A shares held by the Margaret Cargill Foundation.
 The proceeds from the repurchase funded the Margaret A. Cargill Philanthropies, which includes three organizations: Margaret Cargill Foundation, Akaloa Resource Foundation, and the Ann Ray Charitable Trust.
 Mosaic's grantmaking prioritizes food, water, local community, disaster relief, and in-kind donations.
-Mosaic ultimately seeks to help “the world grow the food it needs.”
+Mosaic ultimately seeks to help “[t]he world grow the food it needs.”

 The foundation’s Community Investments program has two areas of global development grantmaking focus: food security and water stewardship.
 Mosaic emphasizes food security and smallholder farmers.
 It awards grants to organizations that address international agriculture development programs geared toward smallholder farmers in developing countries; agricultural research programs that focus on sustainably increasing the capacity for farmers; and food system development.
 In the food systems development space, Mosaic limits its grantmaking to organizations that work in the communities in which the Mosaic company operates.